 - Brunch at Dishoom.
 This was the best discovery of this visit to London, especially after coming back from India a couple of months ago.
 Cozy place, great service and best food ever.
 Although you can also have dinner, I recommend to go for brunch or lunch because it´s less crowded and they let you book.
 We tried to go on a Saturday night and the waiting time was around 1.5hours since they don´t let you book

 - Natural History Museum.
-Well, being a Geoscientist this is one of the best museum I have ever visit and I visit it every time I go back to London.
-Also very interesting for kids
+Well, being a Geoscientist this is one of the best museum I have ever visited and I visit it every time I go back to London.
+Also, very interesting for kids

 - Science Museum.
 Also pretty impressive museum

 - Victoria and Albert Museum.
 All these 3 museums are next to each other and, like the rest of the museums in the UK, are for free (best thing ever!)

 - Borough Market.
 We passed through this market to buy some spices

 - Tate Modern.
 Beautiful modern art museum, of course free